VA health care and other insurance

 - If you delay signing up for Medicare Part B (coverage for doctors and outpatient services) and then need to sign up later because you lose your VA health care benefits or need more choice in care options, you’ll pay a penalty.
 This penalty gets bigger each year you delay signing up—and you’ll pay it every year for the rest of your life.

 - If you sign up for Medicare Part D (coverage for prescription drugs), you’ll be able to use it to get medicine from non-VA doctors and fill your prescriptions at your local pharmacy instead of through the VA mail-order service.
-There’s no penalty for delaying Medicare Part D.
+There’s no penalty for delaying Medicare Part D as long as you enroll when you’re first eligible or within 63 days of when you no longer have VA health care or other creditable prescription drug coverage.
+Learn more about how to avoid the Part D penalty on the Medicare website

 You’ll need to choose which benefits to use each time you receive care.

 To use VA benefits, you’ll need to get care at a VA medical center or other VA location.
 We’ll also cover your care if we pre-authorize you (meaning we give you permission ahead of time) to get services in a non-VA hospital or other care setting.
 Keep in mind that you may need to pay a VA copayment for non-service-connected care.

 If you go to a non-VA (or VA authorized) care facility, Medicare may pay for other services you may need during your stay.
 Or, if we only authorize some services in a non-VA location, then Medicare may pay for other services you may need during your stay.
 Check your Medicare plan, so you know which care locations and services you’re covered for.

 Yes.
 We may bill and accept reimbursement from High Deductible Health Plans (HDHPs) for medical care and services to treat your non-service-connected conditions.
 If you have an HDHP linked to an HSA, you can use your HSA to pay your VA copayments for non-service-connected care.